X-VPN Review (2020 Update)

 Fast forward 5 years, and they now boast a massive 50,000,000 users from around the world.

 What I can say with certainty is that X-VPN does not mess around with user privacy.

-They provide access to 5000+ spread in over 50 countries across the Americas, Europe, Middle East, and the Asia Pacific.
+They provide access to 8000+ spread in over 50 countries across the Americas, Europe, the Middle East, Africa, and the Asia Pacific.